cmmartti/react-image-scroller/readme.md

 ## Installation

 The easiest way to use React-Image-Scroller is to install it from NPM and include it in your own React build process.
+Don't forget to install any necessary polyfills (see below).

 ```
 npm install react-image-scroller --save